How to pronounce it?

 - ½ cup (100 g) sugar, granulated

 - 1 stick (½ cup, 113 g) butter

 - ¾ cup (200 g) sour cream (18% or thick natural yoghurt)

 - 10 oz (280-300 g) gooseberries, stemmed

-- Knead contents of both bowls together.
-Form a ball and wrap it in cling film.
-Leave in the fridge for an hour
+- Wrap the dough ball in cling film.
+Leave in the fridge for an hour.

 - Rinse gooseberries and remove blossom and stem ends.
 Set aside to dry.

-- Grease your cake tin (I used a round tin sized at 11 inch/28 cm, but a smaller one will work too)
+- Grease your cake tin with some butter (I used a round tin sized at 11 inch/28 cm, but a smaller one will work too).

-- Sprinkle some flour onto a cake tin.
-Pour the whole batter over.
+- Sprinkle some flour onto greased cake tin.
+Pour the whole batter in.

 - Place gooseberries on top, pushing them gently into the batter as you go.

 - Preheat the oven: to 160°C (320°F) with fan assist, or to 180°C (360°F) without.

 - Remove the dough ball (the one for the upper lattice crust) from the fridge, and roll it out.
 Aim for roughly 0.5 inch (1.3 cm) in thickness.